Rain Rosimannus

 Rain Rosimannus (born 9 November 1968) is an Estonian entrepreneur, sociologist, politician.
-He has been member of X and XI Riigikogu.
+He has been a member of X and XI Riigikogu.

 Education

 Rosimannus was born in Rapla.
 He graduated from Rapla Secondary School in 1987 (1983–1984 studied in Tallinn Sports Boarding School) and from the University of Tartu in 2001 where he studied Sociology.
 In 2008 he received his Master's degree.

 Career

 Rosimannus worked as a senior laboratory assistant at Mainor Center for Public Opinion Research from 1989-1991, as a sociologist and project manager for TNS Emor from 1991-1994, as an expert of the Ida-Virumaa Government Committee in 1993, in the Office of the President of the Republic of Estonia as Adviser to the President on Internal Affairs 1994–1997, in the Chancellery of the Parliament of Estonia as an adviser to the Estonian Reform Party faction 1997-1999, in the Ministry of Finance as an adviser to the Minister 1999-2002 and as the head of Office of Prime Minister of Estonia 2002-2003, Member of the Parliament in 2003-2011 and CEO of the Academy of Liberalism in 2011-2015.